rintrgthb/Lab-journals/Project3.md

 jellyfish histo srr292678_k31.jf > srr292678_k31.histo

-The histogram can tell us about the genome length, heterozygosity and etc, so we can assess that we are looking at a bacterial genome and know its size before assembly to avoid errors.
+You can open the histogram by **genomescope**, it will tell us about the genome length, heterozygosity and etc, so we can assess that we are looking at a bacterial genome and know its size before assembly to avoid errors.

 **Assembling** was performed using **assembler SPAdes** in the paired-end mode, providing paired reads of *E. coli X* from the library SRR292678 (Illumina):